 Please read our important disclaimers before using this content

 Your attorney's office calls.
-Your ex has filed for a protective order.
-She's alleging domestic violence—threatening behavior, intimidation, fear for her safety.
+Your co-parent has filed for a protective order alleging domestic violence—threatening behavior, intimidation, fear for their safety.
 The court hearing is in 72 hours.

-But now you're facing a domestic violence accusation that could destroy your custody case, damage your professional reputation, and limit your access to your children for months or years.
+If you have never used force or threats, and the conflict has centered on finances or parenting decisions rather than safety, you are now facing a domestic violence accusation that could damage your custody case, your professional reputation, and your access to your children for months or years.

 False domestic violence allegations are one of the most devastating weapons in high-conflict custody battles.
 They're difficult to disprove, carry severe immediate consequences (emergency protective orders, supervised visitation, loss of custody), and create a presumption against you that persists even after allegations are dismissed.1